ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

+**Here I'll be adding questions regarding machine-learning and data-science in general**

 ### What are collinearity and multicollinearity?
+How can we detect them?
 Collinearity is the existence of two correlated predictor variables in a regression problem.
 Multicollinearity is when there are more than two variables correlated.
 Collinearity hurts regression, both coefficient estimation and the interpretation of the model.
+It can be detected with a scatterplot matrix, a correlation matrix, and via the calculation of Variance Inflation Factors (VIFs).

 ### What's a type I and type II error?
 Which one is worse?
 Type I is a false positive (you tell a healthy man he has cancer) Type II is a false negative (you tell a man with cancer he is healthy) Regarding which one is worse, it depends on the context.
 A false negative for a spam filter isn't a big deal, but a false negative for a cancer diagnostic test it is.